KeithHenry/chromeExtensionAsync/README.md

 TypeScript definitions for the altered API are in [`chrome-extension-async.d.ts`](chrome-extension-async.d.ts)

+You must reference [`chrome-extension-async.js`](chrome-extension-async.js) before your code attempts to use the features of this, as it needs to run across the Chrome API before you call it. `<script async>` is not currently supported, but you can use `<script defer>` so long as the scripts that use this are also `defer` and after it.

 ## Examples
 Using the basic Chrome API, let's:
 - Get the current active tab